oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 	VB Studio uses *projects* to manage individual development teams' activities.

-4. You are now on the project's home page.
+4. You are now on the project's home page:

+	![Home Page](images/homepage.png)

 	From here you can navigate to all your project's components, including environments, Git repositories, CI/CD pipelines, issue tracking system, wikis, and much more.
 In this lab, we'll focus only on workspaces.
 A *workspace* is a private area where you can develop your extension.
 Among other things, the workspace defines your Git repository, your Oracle Fusion Cloud Application environment, and other important details.

-	![Home Page](images/homepage.png)

 5. Click **Workspaces** in the left navigation menu: